 The Award will follow in the same vein as our current Reading For Pleasure Award set up by the SoA’s Children’s Writers and Illustrators Group (CWIG) to celebrate schools dedicated to promoting a love of reading.

-Anne Rooney, Chair of the Educational Writes Group, said:
+Anne Rooney, Chair of the Educational Writers Group, said: